-I think the best way is to draw back a bit from the literary details and try to see what points Matthew was trying to make by including this story.
-Given Matthew's penchant for trying to help the reader understand that Jesus was indeed the fulfillment of Old Testament prophecy, was indeed the messiah foretold in Hebrew scripture, it helps to identify the central point of the story which is the declaration by the magi to Herod that they knew the location "In Bethlehem of Judea; for so it has been written by the prophet: 'And you, Bethlehem, in the land of Judah, are by no means least among the rulers of Judah; for from you shall come a ruler who is to shepherd my people Israel."
-Matthew wants us to be clear that the birth of Jesus was no accident, no random happening, that his birth was of such cosmic significance that even foreign astrologers could recognize the fulfillment of scripture.
+The best way to begin is to draw back a bit from the literary details and try to see what points Matthew was trying to make by including this story and its curious details.
+Recall Matthew's driving urge to help the reader understand that Jesus was indeed the fulfillment of Old Testament prophecy, that Jesus was indeed the messiah foretold in Hebrew scripture.
+That helps to identify the central point of the story which is the declaration by the magi to Herod that they knew the location "In Bethlehem of Judea; for so it has been written by the prophet [Micah]: 'And you, Bethlehem, in the land of Judah, are by no means least among the rulers of Judah; for from you shall come a ruler who is to shepherd my people Israel.'"
+Matthew wants us to be clear that the birth of Jesus was no accident, no random happening, that his birth was of such cosmic significance that even foreign Gentile astrologers could recognize the fulfillment of scripture.

 The second point Matthew is trying to emphasise is that Jesus truly deserved the title "king of the Jews", a title that would eventually lead to his execution on the cross.
 The Jews expected the messiah to be another David, a might warrior king who would rid them of the occupiers and oppressors and bring them freedom.
 Matthew cannot emphasise enough that Jesus was the true Messiah, bringing freedom not from mere political oppression but freedom from the oppression of evil.
+Again, phrases of adoration for the king from Psalm 45 come to mind: "Your throne, O God, endures forever and ever." and "Your royal scepter is a scepter of equity; you love righteousness and hate wickedness."